Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Galactic mass decomposition

-As can be seen from figure~\ref{fig:mw_rho_loc}, where we plot the local DM density found in previous studies, as well as the evolution of its weighted mean through time, our results align well with the recent trend.
-On the other hand, several older works showed preference for somewhat larger values of $\rho(R_\odot)$ -- see, e.g.,~\cite{salucci_dark_2010,catena_novel_2010,nesti_dark_2013,sofue_rotation_2013,iocco_evidence_2015}.
+The above values agree well with a number of recent studies~\cite{mcmillan_mass_2017,salas_estimation_2019,sofue_rotation_2020,ablimit_rotation_2020} On the other hand, several older works showed preference for somewhat larger values of $\rho(R_\odot)$ -- see, e.g.,~\cite{salucci_dark_2010,catena_novel_2010,nesti_dark_2013,sofue_rotation_2013,iocco_evidence_2015}.
 This is most probably a consequence of the updated rotation curve measurements since these tend towards lower and faster declining $V_c(R)$ at the solar radius with respect to previous determinations.
 The robustness of our results around $R_\odot$ is further supported by the fact that the derived values of $\rho(R_\odot)$ for the two DM density profiles are consistent with each other despite noticeable differences in the associated baryonic components.
 In figure~\ref{fig:mw_rho}, we present the obtained DM density profiles as a function of galactocentric distance together with their 68\% h.p.d. bands.
 From there one can see that they are in good agreement over a radial range between $5 \; \s{kpc}$ and $20 \; \s{kpc}$, which coincides with the radii at which rotation curve measurements are the most accurate.
-On the other hand, outside this range, the Burkert profile leads to DM densities that are lower by a factor of $\sim 2$ at minimal and maximal radius spanned by the rotation curve measurements used in our work.
-This discrepancy can also be seen in the inferred values of the viral mass (which we define as DM mass enclosed within a sphere of radius $r_{200}$ chosen such that its average density is equivalent to 200 times the cosmological critical density):
+On the other hand, outside this range, the Burkert profile leads to DM densities that are lower by a factor of $\sim 2$ with respect to the values at minimal and maximal radius spanned by the rotation curve measurements used in our work.
+This discrepancy can also be seen in the inferred values of the virial mass (which we define as the DM mass enclosed within a sphere of radius $r_{200}$ chosen such that its average density is equivalent to 200 times the cosmological critical density):

-The above values are, however, somewhat lower then the ones obtained in other recent works~\cite{collaboration_gaia_GC_dsph_2018,posti_mass_2019,watkins_evidence_2019,callingham_mass_2019,eadie_cumulative_2019,vasiliev_proper_2019,karukes_robust_2020,wang_mass_2020,cautun_milky_2020,fritz_mass_2020}.
-The reason for this is most probably the range of kinematic measurement used in our analysis -- we chose to exclude tracers at distances larger then $100 \; \s{kpc}$ because they are irrelevant for constraining DM in the inner part of our galaxy which is, on the other hand, of the prime interest for DM searches.